CMakePP/CMakePPLang/paper/paper.md

 modules.
 Currently, Classes are represented using Maps.
 An object of the Map type is an associative array for storing key-value pairs.
-The CMakePPLang Map provides the same basic functionality as a C++ `std::map`, Python dictionary, or JavaScript Associative Array structure.
+The CMakePPLang Map provides the same basic functionality as a C++ `std::map`, Python `dictionary`, or JavaScript Associative Array structure.
 Users can use maps in their code wherever they see fit, and maps are used in CMakePPLang to hold the state of object instances.
 Finally, the Object type is the base class for all user-defined classes.
 The CMakePPLang Object defines the default